 I frequently work with individuals from alcoholic and dysfunctional families, adult survivors of trauma, people living with health challenges, and individuals on many different spiritual paths.

 With all three specialty areas, I help you become more aware of yourself and gain skills to live more fully in the present.
 I utilize different awareness techniques and individually tailored interventions to help you utilize your own personal strengths.
 Read more about each specialty on my website.

 I listen deeply to you and what is happening in your life.
 With your input, I create individualized therapy goals, which clients tell me are "exactly what I need."
 Then we start applying these goals to your life in creative and effective ways.

 I offer a free phone consultation.
 Do give me a call at the phone number listed above.
 I'll be glad to help.

 Email or Call Diana Sanborn, PhD at 1-800-651-8085 ext.
 04539

 My office hours are Tuesdays and Thursdays and located only minutes from Hwy 101 in central Marin County.

-I accept some insurance including Blue Shield, Health Net, Medicare, and United Behavioral Health.
+I accept some insurance including Blue Shield, Health Net, and Magellan Health Services.

 Specific Issue(s) I'm Skilled at Helping With